-An agency's operating budget may include eight types of appropriation.
 The Summary of Budget by Method of Finance must include descriptions that identify the appropriation authority for every type of appropriation included in the operating budget.
 Provide comments to explain the reasons for various appropriation adjustments.
-See the Summary of Budget by Method of Finance sample on page 1 of Appendix 2.B. in the Appendix of Schedule Examples for sample descriptions and comments.
+The section below explains standard types of appropriation.